 Or maybe you’re the kind of woman who wears the same scents all year around – I also want to hear from you!
 I’d love to know which perfumes you’re faithful to year-round, and what exactly it is about them that makes them so versatile in different types of weather.

 Claire Vukcevic is a mother of 2 who is passionate about fragrances and how it relates to style.
-She contributes articles on fragrance, style and dressing to 40+Style.
+She contributes articles on fragrance to 40+Style.
 She currently lives in Ireland.

 Want to get more articles from 40+style in your inbox, subscribe here.